 But unfortunately, these provisions in practice have proved to be both unfair and unworkable.
 That’s why the National Committee believes the time has come to repeal these two provisions.

-Government Pension Offset
+Government Pension Offset – How Does It Work?

-Windfall Elimination Provision
+Windfall Elimination Provision – What is it?

 The regular Social Security benefit computation formula is intended to help workers who spend their lifetimes in low-paying jobs by providing them with a benefit that replaces a higher proportion of their earnings than the benefit that is provided to workers with high earnings.
 The regular formula, however, cannot differentiate between those who work in low-paid jobs throughout their careers and other workers who appear to have been low paid because they worked many years in jobs not covered by Social Security.
 The WEP was created to remove that unintended advantage, or "windfall," thereby preserving the progressive nature of the benefit formula.
 The WEP formula, however, is an imprecise method of determining the actual "windfall" when applied to individual cases.
 In many instances, the WEP can be regressive, causing a proportionally larger reduction in benefits for workers with lower life-time earnings.
 The reduction is especially harsh on retirees with work careers divided roughly equally between covered and non-covered employment.